 - create the control file metadata for database bulk load utilities

-- create IRI CoSort (or Voracity ETL) metadata for transforms, roll-ups, delta reports, and pre-load sorts
+- create IRI CoSort (or Voracity ETL) metadata for data warehouse transforms, roll-ups, delta reports, and pre-sorted DB loads

 - create IRI NextForm metadata for converting the exported data and file types